janbodnar/Python-Skolenie/data_types.md

 print((3 + 7, ))
 ```

-In the first case we have and expression.
-We print number 10 to the console.
+In the first case we have an expression — we print the number 10 to the console.
-In the second case we deal with a tuple.
-We print a tuple containing number 10.
+In the second case we have a tuple — we print a tuple containing the number 10.

 ```
 $ ./tuple_one.py